Paroxysmisch/genome-assembly/dissertation/main.typ

     show-sub-caption: sub-caption-styling,
     figure(image("graphics/overlap.svg"), caption: [Overlap between two reads]), <fig:overlap>, figure(image("graphics/kmer.svg"), caption: [All 3-mers present in a read]), <fig:kmer>,
-    caption: [(a) shows the maximal overlapping region between a pair of reads, where the alignment is found using the Needleman-Wunsch dynamic programming algorithm. (b) shows all #kmers present in an example read, where $k=3$.]
+    caption: [(a) shows the maximal overlapping region between a pair of reads, where the alignment is found using the Needleman-Wunsch dynamic programming algorithm. (b) shows all #kmers present in an example read, where $k=3$. #v(-0.2cm)]
 )]

 === Overlap
-The first step is identifying overlapping reads.
-Read $A$ overlaps with read $B$ if the suffix of $A$ matches the prefix of $B$ (shown in @fig:overlap).
-While the Needleman-Wunsch dynamic programming algorithm @needleman-wunsch can be used to find overlaps through pairwise alignments of reads, its $cal(O)(n^2)$ (where $n$ is the nucleotide length of the longer read) complexity for each pair of reads makes it infeasible for genome assembly involving millions or billions of read pairs.
+The first phase involves identifying overlapping reads.
+Read $A$ overlaps with read $B$ if the suffix of $A$ matches the prefix of $B$ (@fig:overlap).
+While the Needleman-Wunsch dynamic programming algorithm @needleman-wunsch can find overlaps through pairwise read alignments, its $cal(O)(n^2)$ ($n$ is the longer read's length in bases) complexity for each pair of reads makes it infeasible for genome assembly involving millions or billions of read pairs.
 Moreover, most read pairs do not overlap, making exhaustive pairwise alignment highly inefficient.

-An alternative approach, taken by the pairwise alignment software minimap2 @minimap2, is similar to the BLAST @blast-algorithm algorithm, leveraging $k$-mers---unique $k$-length substrings (example #kmers for a read are displayed in @fig:kmer) acting as seeds for identifying overlaps @olc-book.
+An alternative approach, taken by the pairwise alignment software minimap2 @minimap2, is leveraging $k$-mers---unique $k$-length substrings (example #kmers for a read are displayed in @fig:kmer) acting as seeds for identifying overlaps @olc-book.
 The algorithm extracts all #kmers from the reads and locates positions where multiple reads share common #kmers.
 An approximate similarity score is computed depending on the multiplicity and location of matching #kmers.

 Next, read pairs (matches) falling under some threshold of similarity, say $95%$, are discarded.
 The full alignment need only be calculated for these remaining matching reads.
-The matches do not need to be identical, allowing tolerance for sequencing errors (and heterozygosity for diploid(/polyploid) organisms (like humans) where there may be two variants of an allele with one from each parent at polymorphic sites in the genome).
+The matches are inexact, allowing tolerance for sequencing errors (and heterozygosity for diploid(/polyploid) organisms (like humans) where there may be two variants of an allele with one from each parent at polymorphic sites in the genome).

 This overlap information is used to construct the overlap graph in which each vertex is a read and there exists a directed edge between the vertex of read $A$ and of read $B$ if they overlap (@fig:layout_phase).

 === Layout
-#place(top + center)[#subpar.grid(
+#place(top + center)[#v(-0.5cm) #subpar.grid(
   columns: (1fr, 0.9fr, 1fr),
   align: top,
   gutter: 2em,